HelmholtzAI-Consultants-Munich/NMOs-Contraction/README.md

 The **time series extraction** consists of the following steps:

+1. On the images displaying the entire organoid:
+    - thresholding (multi-Otsu method) to obtain a mask of the neural and muscular parts of the organoid and the background
+    - post processing (remove and fill small holes) of the mask
+    - neural-muscular ratio computation
+2. On the videos displaying contraction in a small area of the organoid
-- thresholding (Otsu method) for binary segmentation
+    - thresholding (Otsu method) for binary segmentation of organoid and background
     - border extraction (Caddy Edge Detector method)
     - border rotation
     - border division into subregions
-- vertical movement of the mean point of each region recorder over time to produce a time series
+    - vertical movement of the mean point of each region recorder over time to produce a time series representing the border contraction

 The previous steps are summarized in this video: